carallon/pharos-controller-api/sphinx-src/web-api/project-state.rst

 POST
 ====

-Triggers changes to the Project State.
+Requests a change to a Project State.

 ``POST /api/project_state``